solimand/Youtube-DataAPI/README.md

 ## Youtube Playlist
 ### Installed App version
-The module yt-playlist get a list of playlist belonging to a channel ID
+The module yt-playlist gets a list of playlist belonging to a channel ID
 Usage: `python yt-playlist.py <Youtube Channel ID>`